carmelgafa/carmelgafa.com/content/post/item/mxchip_first_try.md

 ---
-title: My first experience tinkering with a Microsoft MXChip IoT DevKit (a.k.a.
-DevKit)
+title: Tinkering with a Microsoft MXChip IoT DevKit
 description: Switching on an MXChip IoT DevKit
 thumbnail:
 tags: ["IOT"]